karak-network/wormhole-dss-operator/README.md

 to see all the available options.

-### Registering the Operator with Core

-Follow the steps [here](https://docs.karak.network/operators/registration) for Karak Operator registration.

 ### Registering the Operator with Wormhole
 Run the following command to register the operator: